Tips for Tax Deductible Donations to Charitable Organizations

 7 – You Can’t Donate Value of Your Time

 Many people wonder, “Can I deduct the time I volunteered?”
-The answer, no, you can’t donate the value of your donated time.
+The answer is “no,” you can’t donate the value of your donated time.
 The good news is that the costs associated with volunteering for a qualified charity CAN be deducted.
 This includes cost of transportation and supplies used while volunteering.
 Just like any other type of tax deduction, remember to keep good records of the expenses incurred while volunteering.

 8 – There Are Limits to Your Contributions

 Did you know there are limits to tax deductible donations to charities?
 That’s right.
-Generally, the deduction for cash contributions is limited to 50% of your adjusted gross income (AGI).
-Deductions may be limited to 50%, 30%, or 20% of your AGI depending on the type of charitable organization and the type or property donated.
+Generally, the deduction for cash contributions is limited to a percentage of your adjusted gross income (AGI).
+Deductions may be limited to a percentage of your AGI depending on the type of charitable organization and the type or property donated.

 So, go forth and be charitable!
-Not only is it kind, but tax deductible donations also comes with tax benefits.
+Not only is it kind, but tax-deductible donations also come with tax benefits.

 For one-on-one guidance on charitable donations and other types of tax deductions, meet with Block Advisors.